 Motor controllers which adopt an FOC approach can drive the motor more efficiently, as high as 97 % in certain applications.
 This advantage is particularly pronounced at higher speeds.

-As it turns out, FOC techniques can also benefit the top speeds of step motors, particularly if the step motor is driven using a closer loop stepper technique (also sometimes called stepper servo).
+As it turns out, FOC techniques can also benefit the top speeds of step motors, particularly if the stepper motor is driven using a closer loop stepper technique (also sometimes called stepper servo).
 Although step motors are generally two-phase rather than three phase devices, all the same D and Q force concepts discussed above apply.
-And since closed loop stepper drives the step motor using a variable torque command servo technique rather than with a fixed torque command, dramatic reductions in heat output in the step motor are possible.
+And since closed loop stepper drives the step motor using a variable torque command servo technique rather than with a fixed torque command, dramatic reductions in heat output in the stepper motor are possible.

 Where the B-Field hits the road